scalableminds/webknossos/docs/data_formats.md

 - BossDB
 - N5

-See page on [dataset](./datasets.md) for uploading and configuring datasets.
+See the page on [datasets](./datasets.md) for uploading and configuring datasets.
-See page on [software tooling](./tooling.md) for working with these file formats in Python and MatLab.
+See the page on [software tooling](./tooling.md) for working with these file formats in Python and MatLab.

 ### Conversion with webknossos.org
 When uploading data to [webKnossos](https://webknossos.org), various data formats are automatically detected and converted.